-- Increase recognition by senior research managers in the CGIAR and NARS of the results obtained by researchers using gender-sensitive participatory research approaches to NRM research - Provide easy access to knowledge, tools, and skill training for these researchers - Develop regional groups of trainers in Africa, Asia, and Latin America who can provide future training and mentoring in participatory research methods and gender/stakeholder analysis to CG centers and their partners
+- ✓ Increase recognition by senior research managers in the cGIAR and NARS of the results obtained by researchers using gender-sensitive participatory research approaches to NRM research - ✓ Provide easy access to knowledge, tools and skill training for these researchers - Develop regional groups of trainers in Africa, Asia, and Latin America who can provide future training and mentoring in participatory research methods and gender/stakeholder analysis to CG centers and their partners - Aid regional groups of trainers to develop, test and refine training guides appropriate for researchers engaged in participatory NRM research - ✓ Develop, test and evaluate strategies by which learning experiences and materials can be used in different cultural and ecological conditions. - Facilitation of a group of innovative scientists who are applying and developing participatory approaches to NRM research.

-- Aid regional groups of trainers to develop, test and refine training guides appropriate for researchers engaged in participatory NRM research - Develop, test, and evaluate strategies by which learning experiences and materials can be used in different cultural and ecological conditions. - Facilitation of a group of innovative scientists who are applying and developing participatory approaches to NRM research and met for the first time in September 1999 at a workshop cosponsored by the UK's Natural Resources Institute (NRI).
+The charter members of this group were nominated by the PRGA Resource Group and met for the first time in September 1999 at a workshop cosponsored by the UK's Natural Resources Institute (NRI).
 Through regular meetings, joint ventures, and e-mail networking, the group is pooling resources and expertise, increasing the visibility of their work, and adding value to it through collaboration.